mgagvani/minecraft_texture_upscaler/README.md

 2. Install OpenCV with `pip install opencv`
 3. Install OpenCV Contrib Modules with `pip install opencv-contrib-python`
 4. Install Pillow: `pip install pillow`
-5. Put the code where your textures are stored.
+5. Put the code(just texturepack.py for now) where your textures are stored.
 6. Download the Super Resolution models [here](https://1drv.ms/u/s!AqCfKwE9L_nAgZYzRBuM8rTIHD2DrA?e=dyT3yp) and put it in the same folder.
 7. Run texturepack.py, put in the required information, and enjoy!